santiLatina/santiLatina/README.md

 - 👋 Hi, I’m @santiLatina
 - 👀 I’m interested in programming and networking
 - 🌱 I’m currently studying computer engineering
+- ⚡ Skills: Python, SQL, Java.
+Routing and transporting protocols config.
+DNS, NAT and more...
 - 📫 How to reach me: santilatina99@gmail.com

 <!---